Protecting Your Identity and Credit Information During The Holidays

 The holiday shopping season is an annual bonanza for consumers, businesses, and the national bottom line.
-In 2015, shoppers spent a record $4.45 billion on Thanksgiving and Black Friday, according to Fortune.
-Data from Adobe Digital Index, which reports on digital marketing trends for senior executives, indicates that Cyber Monday injected another $3 billion into the economy, a 16 percent increase over the year before.
-Some 26 percent of cyber sales originated from mobile devices.
+In 2020, shoppers spent a record $14 billion on Thanksgiving and Black Friday, according to Forbes.
+Data from Adobe Digital Index, which reports on digital marketing trends for senior executives, indicates that Cyber Monday injected close to $11 billion into the economy, a 15.1% increase over the year before.
+Some 37% of cyber sales originated from mobile devices.

 As pleased as shoppers and retailers may have been, another group also made out like bandits on the biggest shopping days of the year: hackers and identity thieves.

-As the holidays near, protecting your credit cards, passwords, and identity can be as important as making a shopping list.
-According to cyber security professionals who work with major corporations and organizations to prevent fraud and strengthen security measures, consumers who are vigilant and prepared can avoid being victims this season.
+With the holidays approaching, protecting your credit cards, passwords, and identity can be as important as making a shopping list.
+According to cybersecurity professionals who work with major corporations and organizations to prevent fraud and strengthen security measures, consumers who are vigilant and prepared can avoid being victims this season.

 Safe shopping at retail stores starts with awareness: know who’s nearby and what’s going on around you.
 Is someone standing too close to you in line?
-Is he/she taking pictures with a cell phone?
-The person could be a “shoulder surfer” trying to photograph your credit card information from behind.
+Are they secretly taking pictures with a cell phone?
+The person next to you or behind you could be a “shoulder surfer” trying to photograph your credit card information from behind.

 To thwart shoulder surfers, only take your card out when you’re ready to pay.
 Use your hand to cover your name and card number and be sure to shield the machine if you use a debit card and have to input your PIN.

 Limit what you carry with you so you can keep your hands free as much as possible.
 You don’t want to be constantly putting down a purse or other items that could be left behind in the shopping rush.
-You’ll need your driver’s license, but not other credit or ID cards – and always leave your Social Security card at home in a safe place.
+You’ll need your driver’s license, but not other credit or ID cards.
+Always leave your Social Security card at home in a safe place.

 The safest way to shop is to use credit cards rather than debit cards, cash, or checks.
 Federal law guarantees your protection when you use a credit card.
 You won’t be charged for fraudulent purchases and should receive a quick refund from the credit card issuer or the merchant.